LardexTheLarge/Note-Taker/README.md

   ## Description

   My program allows users to write notes and save them to a data base or delete the notes from the data base.
+The program was made using NodeJS and Express.

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)